chili-publish/grafx-documentation/docs/CHILI_GraFx/environment_api/reference.md

 *Returns image preview of the template by ID in the environment*

-Returns image preview of the template by ID in the environment
+Returns image preview of the template by ID in the environment, or starts new preview generation task and returns it's ID

 <h3 id="get--api-v1-environment-{environment}-templates-{templateid}-preview-parameters">Parameters</h3>